 A free option that is like Thumbtack, this app connects handyman service providers with local customers.
 Handyman services aren’t the only contractors listed on the platform.
 Electrical, outdoor services, home maintenance, plumbing, and many other services are available to search in the 24/7 Handyman App.

 The Adopt-A-Contractor website, like Thumbtack, takes customer requests for work and matches those needs with local contractors.
 Through this Thumbtack alternative, businesses are paired with prospective customers and provide quotes on projects like: landscaping, solar, electrical, plumbing, locksmith, pool cleaning, garage door repair, and installation.

 Amazon is now offering home services as one of their membership perks.
 Customers can search for and schedule home services directly through their Amazon account.
 The card customers have on file with Amazon is charged once services are completed.

-Angie’s List has been around since 1995 and was previously a subscription-based service that members had to pay to access.
+Angi (formerly known as Angie’s List) has been around since 1995 and was previously a subscription-based service that members had to pay to access.
 The list is now available for free and offers paid memberships as well.